sdalal1/shaildalal.github.io/_projects/Quadruped-design-and-Improved-gaits.md

 #### **Aknowledgements**
 I want to thank a couple of people for this project:
   - Matthew Elwin - For constant support and guidance throughout this project.
-  - Davin landry - Helping me with mechanical Design iterations and keeping me sane
+  - Davin landry - Helping me with mechanical Design iterations.